-When teaching the history of the First Industrial Revolution, for instance, I often assign primary sources written or generated by members of the diametrically opposed manufacturing and working classes in order to both encourage students to empathize with conflicting values and viewpoints and to comprehend the coming of early industrial civilization from the perspectives of those who (in)directly shaped its developmental course.
-Ranging from excerpts from the infamous Sadler Hearings (1832) on the abuses of children’s labor in England’s northern textile mills and factories to selections from Andrew Ure’s Philosophy of the Manufacturers (1835), I break the classroom up into two groups—a small handful representing the manufacturers’ points of view and the rest of the students advocating for the country’s working masses—and encourage them to respectfully debate one another within the spirit of their assigned historical “characters.”
-Not only do students enjoy this type of group exercise, they come away with a deeper understanding of the multifarious values, interests, and forces at work within the shaping of such a complex process as early industrialization in England.
-As one of my former students put it in their course evaluation, commenting on my primary source-driven pedagogy, “I don’t think I’ve ever learned anything with as much detail as I did in this class.”
+When teaching the history of the First Industrial Revolution, for instance, I assign primary sources written or generated by members of the opposing laboring and manufacturing classes in order to encourage students to grapple with conflicting values and viewpoints and to comprehend the coming of early industrial civilization from the perspectives of those who directly impacted its developmental course, from both “below” and “above.”
+Ranging from excerpts from the infamous Sadler Hearings (1832) on children’s labor conditions in England’s northern textile mills and factories to selections from Andrew Ure’s Philosophy of the Manufacturers (1835), I break the classroom up into two groups—a small handful of students representing the manufacturers’ points of view and everyone else advocating on behalf of the country’s working masses—and encourage them to respectfully debate one another from the perspectives of their assigned groups.
+Not only do students enjoy this type of a role-playing exercise, they come away with a deeper understanding of the multifarious values, interests, and forces at work within the shaping of such a complex and contentious process as early industrialization.
+As one of my former students put it in their course evaluation, commenting on the efficacy of my primary source-driven pedagogical philosophy, “I don’t think I’ve ever learned anything with as much detail as I did in this class.”